 2. Connect New Skills with Company Goals

 Show employees how they can succeed in a new role and how their skills come in-handy.
 Align their aspirations with company goals and connect the employee to the new skills needed to achieve success - for both the employee and the company.
+For example, maybe your leaders should learn more about soft skills as part of your values.

 3. Boost Learning Initiatives in the Flow of Work